JarvusInnovations/gitsheets/docs/README.md

 # Getting Started

+Gitsheets is the toolkit for distributed recordkeeping that lives inside Git.

+## Overview

-To prepare a repository for use with Gitsheets, all you need is a way to map a named sheet to a tree of normalized [`TOML`](https://toml.io/) files store one record per file.
+To prepare a repository for use with Gitsheets, all you need is a way to map a named sheet to a tree of normalized [`TOML`](https://toml.io/) files (containing one record per file).

 ## Natural keys